rafaf991/rafaf991.github.io/_posts/2021-13-07-PhysicsThesis.md

 ---
 layout: post
 title: "Physics dissertation thesis (not final version)"
-description: "
-Lately, intense discussion regarding measurements in relativistic quantum mechanics has been developed.
+description: " Lately, intense discussion regarding measurements in relativistic quantum mechanics has been developed.
 We present the Fewster-Verch measuring scheme that allows to address problems of locality and causality.
 An explicit example is given with a particular application to model an Unruh-deWitt type of detector, we compare this results with the traditional approach of the UdW detector, also given in the work.
-For the sake of completeness, a traditional, as well as an algebraic derivation of the Unruh eect is given.
-The topics treated in this thesis may attract people from dierent elds such as QMT, QFT and AQFT.
-We hope the reader nd this work as an useful introduction for those topics and foremost, an interesting review of the Unruh eect and the Fewster and Verch measurement scheme in relativistic quantum mechanics."
+For the sake of completeness, a traditional, as well as an algebraic derivation of the Unruh effect is given.
+The topics treated in this thesis may attract people from diferent felds such as QMT, QFT and AQFT.
+We hope the reader and this work as an useful introduction for those topics and foremost, an interesting review of the Unruh eect and the Fewster and Verch measurement scheme in relativistic quantum mechanics."
 date: 2021-07-13